 Now, you’ll have to travel a whole lot to make your JR Pass worth it.
 But not to worry, we’ve devised a great itinerary to help you maximize your JR Pass.

 Give yourself a few days in Tokyo before starting the pass and you can have a 10-day break and still see plenty of the country.
 With this itinerary, you’ll hit all the major bucket-list sights.
 However, this is not a tour for those who like a lie-in.
 With lots of travel and plenty of early starts, you’ll be pretty tired by the end of it.
 But if this is all the time you’ve got in Japan, you need to make it worth it.

-Tokyo | Sendai | Kanazawa | Shirakawago | Kyoto | Nara | Osaka | Hiroshima | Fukuoka | Tokyo
+Tokyo | Sendai | Kanazawa | Shirakawa-gō | Kyoto | Nara | Osaka | Hiroshima | Fukuoka | Tokyo

-You’ll recognize a few, if not all of the names on our list and if you care to look at a map, you’ll see we’re covering some real distance (just over 3000 km if you really want to know).
-All of that means you will be spending a good chunk of time on trains—but treat this as planning time, nap time or just reading a book time—whatever helps you get through it.
-One thing that will help is that bullet trains are kind of amazing — with comfy seats, folding tables, leg room and great views, you can at least travel in comfort.
-Take food and drinks as you are allowed to eat on these, and settle in for the ride.
+You’ll recognize a few, if not all of the names on our list.
+Take a look at a map, you’ll see we’re covering some real distance (just over 3000 km if you really want to know).
+That means you’ll spend a good chunk of time on trains.
+Yay.
+But it helps that bullet trains are kind of amazing — with comfy seats, folding tables, leg room, and great views, you can at least travel in comfort.
+Pack some food and drinks, and settle in for the ride.

 The savings (and the costs)